 BlackLove.com has teamed up with Here Wee Read’s Charnaie Gordon to give you a bi-weekly review of must-read titles by Black authors.
 Charnaie, a wife and mom of two from Connecticut, is passionate about instilling a love of reading, lifelong learning, and curiosity in her kids.
 With Here Wee Read, she shares that passion with the world by highlighting the importance of representation in books, including titles with main characters of different racial, cultural, and religious backgrounds.

-This week, we’re sharing a few amazing books by Black authors that are perfect to read to your children at bedtime.
+This week, we’re sharing a few amazing bedtime story books for kids by Black authors that are perfect to read to your children.
 As many studies have proven, reading with children is critically important for language development, and it’s also a great bonding experience.
 Choosing a book to read as part of a child’s bedtime routine helps set a pattern and makes bedtime a more enjoyable experience for both parent and child.

 Check out these four titles that celebrate Black Boy Joy and Black Girl Magic, and are perfect to add to your child’s nightstand.